Anatolia: Classical Anatolia

 In Classical antiquity, Anatolia was described by the Ancient Greek historian Herodotus and later historians as divided into regions that were diverse in culture, language, and religious practices.
 The northern regions included Bithynia, Paphlagonia, and Pontus; to the west were Mysia, Lydia, and Caria; and Lycia, Pamphylia, and Cilicia belonged to the southern shore.
 There were also several inland regions: Phrygia, Cappadocia, Pisidia, and Galatia.
 Languages spoken included the late surviving Anatolic languages, Isaurian, and Pisidian, Greek in western and coastal regions, Phrygian spoken until the 7th century CE, local variants of Thracian in the northwest, the Galatian variant of Gaulish in Galatia until the 6th century CE, Cappadocian in the homonymous region, Armenian in the east, and Kartvelian languages in the northeast.

-Anatolia is known as the birthplace of minted coinage (as opposed to unminted coinage, which first appears in Mesopotamia at a much earlier date) as a medium of exchange, some time in the 7th century BCE in Lydia.
+Anatolia is known as the birthplace of minted coinage (as opposed to unminted coinage, which first appears in Mesopotamia at a much earlier date) as a medium of exchange, sometime in the 7th century BCE in Lydia.
 The use of minted coins continued to flourish during the Greek and Roman eras.

 During the 6th century BCE, all of Anatolia was conquered by the Persian Achaemenid Empire, the Persians having usurped the Medes as the dominant dynasty of Persia.
 In 499 BCE, the Ionian city-states on the west coast of Anatolia rebelled against Persian rule.
 The Ionian Revolt, as it became known, though quelled, initiated the Greco-Persian Wars, which ended in a Greek victory in 449 BCE, and the Ionian cities regained their independence.
 By the Peace of Antalcidas (387 BCE), which ended the Corinthian War, Persia regained control over Ionia.

+Hellenistic period

 In 334 BCE, the Macedonian Greek king Alexander the Great conquered the Anatolian peninsula from the Achaemenid Persian Empire.
+Alexander restored democracy in the Greek cities of Anatolia and was greeted by them as a liberator.
+The Lydians and Carians also hailed Alexander.
 Alexander's conquest opened up the interior of Asia Minor to Greek settlement and influence.
+Anatolian cities transformed themselves into Hellenic-style poleis, and cities in Caria, Lydia, Lycia and Cilicia adopted Greek language, culture and institutions.